-New kit never made a photographer better, only our own imagination and creativity can do that..
+New Photography Gear never made a photographer better, only our imagination, hard work and creativity can do that..

 Canon 5D Mk III